crcastle/socks-on-render/README.md

 ## Setup

-1. Install and configure Tailscale on your local development machine.
+1. [Install and configure Tailscale](https://tailscale.com/kb/1017/install/) on your local development machine.
 1. Fork this repo to a GitHub account from which you can deploy to Render.
 1. Create a [new Private Service](https://dashboard.render.com/select-repo?type=pserv) on Render using the forked repo.
 1. Create an Environment Variable named `TAILSCALE_AUTHKEY` for the service and set its value as a new Tailscale "Reusable Key" you generate at https://login.tailscale.com/admin/settings/authkeys (Ephemeral Keys seem like a better option here, but I couldn't get them to work--maybe because Render doesn't support IPv6).
 1. Lastly, clone this repo locally.

-## Connect to Render Private Service from your local development machine
+## Demonstrate communication to Render Private Service from your local development machine

 1. Ensure you're authenticated and connected to Tailscale on your laptop.
 1. Go to https://login.tailscale.com/admin/machines and get the *Tailscale* IP address of the Render Private Service you just deployed.